zulip/zulip/CONTRIBUTING.md

 The
 [Zulip community server](https://zulip.com/development-community/)
 is the primary communication forum for the Zulip community.
-It is a good place to start whether you have a question, are a new contributor, are a new user, or anything else.
+It is a good place to start whether you have a question, as a new contributor, as a new user, or anything else.
 Please review our
 [community norms](https://zulip.com/development-community/#community-norms)
 before posting.
 The Zulip community is also governed by a